 Despite its rapidly increasing popularity, ChatGPT is not free from the typical problems that all software experiences.
 Tasks like user experience may suffer from a few glitches and bugs.

 However, on a more serious level, malicious and nefarious actors could exploit these issues and expose OpenAI’s 100 million users to potential security risks.
-In an effort to safeguard its audience, the company is now offering a reward of up to $20,000 for anyone able to identify and detect any programming faults.
+In an effort to safeguard its audience, the offshore software development company is now offering a reward of up to $20,000 for anyone able to identify and detect any programming faults.

 Bug Hunting with OpenAI’s Hefty Rewards Program – Get Paid for Finding Issues

 On Tuesday, April 11th, OpenAI kicked off its new Bug Bounty Program, extending an invitation to investigative security researchers, ethical hackers, and technology-savvy individuals to tackle its products, like ChatGPT, to check for susceptibilities, errors, or issues.
 The reward depends on the gravity of the issue uncovered, ranging from $200 for small-scale discoveries to as high as $20,000 if a remarkable identification is made.

 Companies are now turning to externally sourced bug bounty programs as a sort of virtual beta test to ensure that their releases are running smoothly.
 Rather than using an internal network of developers to check for issues, these programs open up their testing procedures to anyone willing to join, greatly increasing the breadth and depth of potential issues that can be identified.

 As far as bug bounties go, it’s a high-stakes affair; companies are primarily attempting to discover scenarios where potential vulnerabilities exist in their software, thus putting their consumers under the specter of potential security risks.